arctelix/.dotsys/README.md

 4. Start the **gulp** install process by installing it with **npm**.

-5. Check for a custom install function in gulp/topic.sh and run it (make any custom modifications here).
+5. Check for a custom install function in **gulp/topic.sh** and run it (make any custom modifications here).

-6. Check for any `.gulp` files in other topics and source them as required.
+6. Check for any **.gulp** files in other topics and source them as required.

-7. Check for custom dotfiles and symlink them to the proper location (such as `npmrc.symlink` to your home directory)
+7. Check for custom dotfiles and symlink them to the proper location, such as **npmrc.symlink**.

-8. Any file with a `.shell` extension will be sourced by your shell of choice at startup.
-You can add some aliases for your standard project configs in a .shell file.
+8. Any file in the gulp topic directory with a **.shell** extension will be sourced by your shell of choice at startup.
+You can add some functions for standard project configs in a **functions.shell** file.
 For example gulp-init-django and gulp_init_rails.

 Why is dotsys better than a package manager ?
 ---------------------------------------------

 Quite simply, dotsys manages your customized packages.
 When you install vim with dotsys, you get YOUR fully customized version of vim not the generic version!
-The best part is you don't need to worry about repackaging and maintaining vim, just make changes to your .vimrc and dotsys will handle everything else.
+The best part is you don't need to worry about repackaging and maintaining vim, just make changes to your vimrc.symlink and dotsys will handle everything else.
+Dotsys builtin topics like vim, will take care of essential mods.
+For example on windows the '.vimrc' file needs to be called '_vimrc'.

 Again we'll illustrate this by example :